frappo/LegoBricksClassificationCNN/README.md

 Open the .ipynb notebook on Google Colaboratory, and you will be able to run the cells.

-You will find all the models in the same jupyter notebook.
+You will find all the networks on the same jupyter notebook.

 ## Contacts
 Francesco Pappalardo - pappalardofg@outlook.it

 Vanessa Perticone - vanessaperticone12@gmail.com